martinthomson/quic-tls/draft-thomson-quic-tls.md

 public flags is toggled.
 The KEY_PHASE bit on unencrypted messages is 0.

 The KEY_PHASE bit on the public flags is the most significant bit (0x80).
+Note: I don't think we want to make the most significant bit.
+In fact, I think we probably want this to be a bit in the second byte of public flags such that when we switch to full encryption, we can stop sending the extra byte altogether.

 The KEY_PHASE bit allows a recipient to detect a change in keying material without needing to receive the message that triggers the change.
 This avoids